The Greenbottle Blue tarantula is one of the most stunning tarantulas in the world and a personal favorite of mine.

-Wild Greenbottle Blue Tarantula Environment
+Wild Greenbottle Blue Tarantula Habitat

 It is well-known that this tarantula hails from Venezuela in South America.
-As a result of this many keepers in the past have assumed that green bottle blue tarantulas require a very humid tropical environment but this isn’t necessarily the case.
+As a result of this, many keepers in the past have assumed that green bottle blue tarantulas require a very humid tropical environment but this isn’t necessarily the case.

 In reality the GBB comes for a small peninsula on Venezuela, located in the Caribbean Sea.
 Known as “Paraguana” the climate here is anything but humid.